100 Notable alumni of

 -

-Christopher Bancroft Burnham is and American business executive, public servant, and politician.
+Christopher Bancroft Burnham is an American business executive, public servant, and politician.
 He is the chairman and chief executive officer of Cambridge Global Capital, LLC and chairman of the board of EN+ Group.
 He has served as Under Secretary General for Management of the United Nations, Assistant Secretary of State for Resource Management and chief financial officer of the U.S. Department of State.
 He was a three-term Member of the Connecticut House of Representatives, Connecticut State Treasurer as well as vice chairman of Deutsche Bank Asset Management and global co-head of private equity.

 -